-- 4. The timeframe of the PRZ should be for the duration of the exploitation contract, which includes the closure plan period. - 5.
-The PRZ should be an appropriate distance away from any environmental impacts from seabed activities. - 6.
+4. The timeframe of the PRZ should be

+for the duration of the exploitation contract, which includes the closure plan period.

+- 5. The PRZ must be located outside the contract area where it would not be impacted by any mining activities. - 6.
 PRZs can be established in cooperation between adjacent contractors. - 7.
 Where specific habitats under impacts of mining activities cannot be replicated within an appropriate contractor PRZ, a set of smaller PRZs, representing those specific habitats, can be considered. - 8.
 The IRZ shall be defined as any area determined to be impacted by mining.